25 products our editors tried and loved in June | CNN Underscored

 Casper Nova Hybrid Snow Mattress (starting at $1,781, originally $2,095; casper.com)

 After seven-plus years of sleeping on a regular ol’ spring mattress (which had a very apparent permanent dent in the middle), I decided during my recent move that I’d finally upgrade to Casper’s Nova Hybrid Mattress featuring cooling Snow technology.
 All I can say is, wow.
 First of all, the mattress arrived rolled up in the box — the pinnacle of convenience and certainly the easiest aspect of my move.
-The Nova is incredibly plush while also still managing to be supportive, and the addition of the Snow technology has been a dream (pun intended) during New York City’s latest sweltering summer heatwave.
+The Nova is incredibly plush while also still managing to be supportive, and the addition of the Snow technology has been a dream (pun intended) during New York City’s latest sweltering summer heat wave.
 Read more about Casper’s Cooling Collection in our full review here. — Chelsea Stone, commerce editor

 Magic Linen Woodrose Linen Duvet Cover Set ($225; magiclinen.com)

 Ever since editing our best linen sheets story, I’ve been a linen fiend.
-I’ve tried Parachute, Casaluna at Target and Citizenry, and among my favorites now is from Magic Linen, which sent me this dusty lavender duvet and pillowcase set.
+I’ve tried Parachute, Casaluna and Citizenry, and among my favorites now is from Magic Linen, which sent me this dusty lavender duvet and pillowcase set.
 Not only does it go incredibly well with my sienna-colored sheets and my cat apparently loves it as seen above, but it’s perfectly cool and has managed to resist much of the wrinkling associated with linen bedding.
 And I just can’t get over how good the color is. — Rachel Lubitz, lifestyle editor

 Moon Pod Super Moon Pod ($499, originally $675; moodpod.co)